platformsh/platformsh-docs/use-platform.sh/use-SSH.rst

 Use SSH keys
 ============

-One of the ways `Platform <https://platform.sh/>`_ keeps things secure is by using :ref:`SSH` behind the scenes.
-Users connect to their Platform :ref:`git` repo and to their Platform :term:`CLI` using SSH.
+One of the ways `Platform.sh <https://platform.sh/>`_ keeps things secure is by using :ref:`SSH` behind the scenes.
+Users connect to their Platform :ref:`git` repo and to their :ref:`cli` using SSH.

 Find your Public-Private Keypair
 --------------------------------